gridgentoo/RoutingTable_InMemory_Zelando/readme.md

 #### 1 Minute Skipper introduction

-The following example shows a skipper routes file in eskip format, that has 3 named routes: baidu, google and yandex.
+The following example shows a skipper routes file in eskip format, that has 3 named routes: baidu, and yandex.

     % cat doc-1min-intro.eskip
     baidu: